Losant/losant-rest-ruby/docs/_schemas.md

 ## Organization Patch

-Schema for the body of a Organization modification request
+Schema for the body of an Organization modification request

 ```javascript
 {